terpinedream/MediTrack/README.md

 ## License

 Use in line with OpenSky API terms and FAA data policies.
+Please be aware this program can produce false positives for both anomalies and flagged aircrafts.

 ---

-**Special thanks to** the OpenSky Network and the FAA for public data. *(Add anyone else you want to thank here.)*
+**Special thanks to** the OpenSky Network, FAA Public Flight Registry, and Lindsay Blanton from Broadcastify for providing the list of country codes.